joshr120/open-deck/README.md

 <img src="Images/gui.jpg" width="400">

+Provided is a compiled .exe program as well as all the source code (written in python).
+Extract the zipped folder and run the .exe, no python libary installs required.

 The Open Deck communicates with a PC over a serial USB connection.
 The software can automatically detect and connect to the Open Deck when it is plugged in.

 The program is first used to upload images and set the macro's.
 After that it runs in the background to send keystrokes when the buttons are pressed.

-Provided is a compiled .exe program as well as all the source code (written in python)

 Note: the automatic window switching only works on windows currently